dpplweb/dppl-content/_posts/christina/0405-01-01-computers.md

 Live one-on-one coaching to improve your computer skills on MS Word, Excel and PowerPoint.

 ### Free Computer Classes
-If you're new to computers, want to brush up on your skills or learn something new, we may have a class for you.
+If you're new to computers, want to brush up on your skills, or learn something new - we may have a class for you.

 [link to Computer Classes @ DPPL and other locations]